 When Should You Meditate?

-Remember: the only “goal” when structuring your meditation practice is just to make it sustainable.
+The only “goal” when structuring your meditation practice is just to make it sustainable.
 Start easy.
 Wade, don’t jump.
 Pair it with other habits to make it easy to remember.
-Create something you can stick with – then slowly add to it over time.
-And remember that you can always meditate more, spontaneously, whenever you want.
+Create something you can stick with and then slowly add to it over time.
+Remember that you can always meditate more, spontaneously, whenever you want.